-About Maureen Googoo 226 Articles
+About Maureen Googoo 241 Articles

 Maureen Googoo is an award-winning journalist from Indian Brook First Nation (Sipekne'katik) in Nova Scotia.
-She has worked in news for 30 years for media outlets such as CBC Radio, the Chronicle-Herald and the Aboriginal Peoples Television Network.
+She has worked in news more than 30 years for media outlets such as CBC Radio, the Chronicle-Herald and the Aboriginal Peoples Television Network.
 Maureen has an arts degree in political science from Saint Mary's University in Halifax, a journalism degree from Ryerson University in Toronto and a Masters degree in journalism from Columbia University Graduate School of Journalism in New York City.

 180SharesTwo Indigenous candidates from Atlantic Canada are heading to the House of Commons following Monday’s federal election.
 In Nova Scotia, Liberal party candidate Jaime Battiste was elected to represent the riding of Sydney-Victoria.
 Battiste received […]

 Kukukwes.com – The Podcast: Episode 10 Recorded on April 15, 2017 Host: Maureen Googoo Other ways to listen to Kukukwes.com – The Podcast: iTunes Google Play Tunein Radio RSS Podcast includes: 1.
 An update on […]

 1.2KSharesTrevor Sanipass hopes to become the first Mi’kmaw elected to the Nova Scotia Legislature.
 “We need Indigenous representation throughout Nova Scotia so I felt that it was important (to run), Sanipass explained during an interview […]